dzervoudakes/grindstonejs/README.md

 ##### val()

-_Assigns an arbitrary value (defined by the developer) to a specified element._
+_Assigns an arbitrary value to a specified element._

 ```
 $(_selector).val(_valueName, _content);